powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 It’s always a red-flag when two patterns are mixed together for no apparent reason.
 For example, the application being refactored made use of a factory pattern that returns various `interface` types.
 After a factory creates an `interface`, the alarm bells start to go off.
 The `interface` chain doesn’t stop — like the Energizer bunny, it keeps going, and going, and going.

 I like to call this one `interface` chaining.
 This is a bit difficult to understand using only prose, so here’s a diagram and code example loosely based on a package from the aforementioned application.
-These examples show chaining interfaces, note how each `interface` has methods that return an `interface` rather than a concrete type:
+Note how each `interface` has methods that return an `interface` rather than a concrete type:

 ![](/uploads/interface-chain-of-doom.svg)